- If you have any questions or concerns, please contact us via email@example.com.

 If you are unable to travel home, please note that the Student Well-being Team will be organizing a number of events (e.g. dinner, beach walk) for those remaining on campus.

-From 19 March 2020, the conditions for entry by anyone wishing to travel to the Netherlands have been tightened.
-The EU proposal of an entry ban for non-essential travel has been extended until 15 May 2020.
-The Dutch Cabinet has decided to adopt this EU-proposal.
-It concerns a restriction for all non-essential travel of persons from third countries to Europe (all EU member states, all Schengen members and the UK) with the aim to prevent the spread of the COVID19 virus.
+The EU proposal of an entry ban for non-essential travel has been relaxed.
+This means that nationals from some EU countries may travel back to the Netherlands.
+Others are still prohibited from travelling.
+There is also a restriction on all non-essential travel of persons from third countries to Europe (all EU member states, all Schengen members and the UK) with the aim to prevent the spread of the COVID19 virus.

 It is not clear however what would be considered as essential travel.
 We advise that you read this page thoroughly before making any plans to return to the Netherlands.
 At the very bottom of the page, details are provided of how you can contact the IND direct.
 It is advised that you consult with the IND directly about your personal circumstances.